prizraksarvar/ndpi-netfilter/nDPI-patch/README.md

 ### pndpi - Prepare a patch file

-This script created a `.patch` file for a nDPI source file.
+This script creates a `.patch` file for a nDPI source file.
 Use it like:

 ```
   pndpi ndpi_main.c